-All you need to know about the Martin Pipe Conditional Jockeys' Handicap Hurdle ahead of the Cheltenham Festival 2019.
+All you need to know about the Martin Pipe Conditional Jockeys' Handicap Hurdle at Cheltenham on Friday 18 March.

-When and where can I watch the Martin Pipe?
-5.30pm Cheltenham, March 15.
-Live on Racing TV.
+When and where can I watch it?
+4.50pm on Friday 18 March, live on Racing TV.

-Although this is a contest with only a ten-year history, the winners so far have all shared largely similar profiles – not least that all have been aged either five or six years old apart from last year's winner, Blow By Blow, who was aged seven.
+Although this contest only has a 13-year history, the winners so far have all shared largely similar profiles – not least that all have been aged either five or six apart from seven-year-olds Blow By Blow (2018) and Indefatigable (2020.

-Big-name trainers have dominated the race to this point - five of the last eight winners were trained by either Willie Mullins (three) or Paul Nicholls (two).
-Despite the contest being named after his father, David Pipe has a poor record so far (0 from 19).
+Big-name trainers have dominated the race to this point - eight of the last 11 winners were trained by either Willie Mullins (four) or Paul Nicholls and Gordon Elliott (two).
+Despite the contest being named after his father, David Pipe has a poor record so far (0 from 22).

-In a career spanning 32 years, Martin Pipe was champion Jumps trainer on no fewer than 15 occasions and broke many records.
-His 4,182 winners included 34 at The Festival.
+In a career spanning 32 years, Martin Pipe was champion jumps trainer on no fewer than 15 occasions and broke many records.
+His 4,182 winners included 34 at the Cheltenham Festival.

 One of the most competitive events in the National Hunt calendar, this contest has frequently proved a stepping stone to bigger and better things.